SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 The following steps will make the Solace resource adapter available to all enterprise applications (Refer to the above section [Description of Resources Required](description-of-resources-required) for the file location of the Solace JCA 1.5 Resource Adapter RAR file).

-JBoss allows the developer to configure a specific JCA resource adapter to use for an EJB using either JBoss specific Java annotations or through JBoss deployment descriptor files.
-This configuration example makes the Solace JCA Resource Adapter Module available to all EJB applications by configuring it as a Global Module.
+JBoss allows you to configure a specific JCA resource adapter to use for an EJB using either JBoss specific Java annotations, or through JBoss deployment descriptor files.
+This sample makes the Solace JCA Resource Adapter Module available to all EJB applications by configuring it as a Global Module.
 Refer to the ‘Class Loading in AS7’ section of the [JBOSS-REF] documentation for further details on JBoss Class-Loading mechanisms.

 Steps to deploy the Solace JCA Resource Adapter: